KalebHawkins/SwiftGameDev/docs/tutorials/002-TheSKScene.md

 ## Extra Reading

-The first link below is the documentation explaining different nodes and node types.
+The link below is the documentation explaining different nodes and node types.
 It is recommended you at least read over the section `Using Base Nodes to Lay Out SpriteKit Content` and `Maximizing Node Drawing Performance` to get a general idea of the capabilities of different nodes.

 - [Nodes for Scene Building](https://developer.apple.com/documentation/spritekit/nodes_for_scene_building#2242745)